rainbow-me/rainbowkit/README.md

 The `chains` prop on `RainbowKitProvider` defines which chains are available for the user to select.

-Your chain config can be defined in a single array using RainbowKit's `Chain` type, which is a combination of wagmi’s `Chain` type and the chain metadata used by RainbowKit.
+Your chain config can be defined in a single array using RainbowKit’s `Chain` type, which is a combination of wagmi’s `Chain` type and the chain metadata used by RainbowKit.

 ```tsx
 import { RainbowKitProvider, Chain } from '@rainbow-me/rainbowkit';